xray-imaging/2bm-docs/docs/source/publications.rst

 List
 ~~~~

+TO BE COMPLETED:

-**Below is the up-to-date publication list from the 32-ID TXM user community:**
+**Below is the up-to-date publication list from the 2-BM user community:**

 .. bibliography:: bibtex/ref.bib
    :style: reversedate